Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The combination of video lessons, assigned homework, drills, quizzes and more is just plain solid, and I found it to be highly effective for retaining info and strategies.

-Honestly, in my opinion, when it comes to the DAT prep space, Kaplan’s coursework is rivaled only by Princeton Review.
+Honestly, in my opinion, when it comes to the DAT prep space, Kaplan’s coursework is rivaled only by Princeton Review, and DAT Bootcamp.
 Their lesson plans are thoughtfully-designed and contain all the necessary content review you need, but with a nice mix of strategy tips and tricks along the way.

 To put it simply, Kaplan offers one of the more robust prep packages I’ve come across in DAT prep and I was very impressed by the substantive content.